-On the basis of the information available to the Company as at the 31 December 2015, Camper & Nicholsons Marina Investments Limited holds 15,834,418 shares in the Company, equivalent to 79.17% of its total issued share capital.
+On the basis of the information available to the Company as at the 31 December 2016, Camper & Nicholsons Marina Investments Limited holds 15,834,418 shares in the Company, equivalent to 79.17% of its total issued share capital.
 In addition, the Company is informed that HSBC Bank Malta plc (as custodian/trustee) holds in aggregate 1,767,160 shares in the Company (representing 8.84% of the total issued share capital).
-As far as the Company is aware, no persons hold any indirect shareholding in excess of 5% of its total issued share capital.
+No persons hold any indirect shareholding in excess of 5% of its total issued share capital.